Sam Hargreave: Career

 Heading the County Championship bowling averages (at least among those who bowled a reasonable number of overs) and taking more first-class wickets than anybody except Rhodes, Blythe and Ted Arnold, Hargreave would ordinarily have been chosen as a Cricketer of the Year by Wisden, but the choices of Blythe, John Gunn and Walter Mead left no room for a fourth finger-spin bowler.

-However, questions about Hargreave's physical strength re-emerged when in the dry summer of 1904 he was quite out of form, taking only half as many wickets as in 1903 at over twice the cost.
-However, for the two following years he defied his critics with his tenacity and patience on generally very easy pitches: doing, in the continued absence of Field, a great deal of work on unhelpful pitches, he remained one of the best left-arm spinners in the business.
-This work, however, took its toll in 1907 when the wickets should have allowed him as good an average as 1903, but Hargreave could no longer spin the ball and averaged as much as 22 runs a wicket for little more than half as many victims as in 1903.
-In the following year he was often left out of the team and an appalling record of over 30 runs per wicket in the wet summer of 1909 showed Hargreave to be completely past it.
-Warwickshire did not offer him a contract for 1910.
+It had always been thought Hargreave’s relatively slight frame could not cope with the heavy workload he had to carry on hard wickets, and questions re-emerged when in the dry summer of 1904 he was quite out of form, taking only half as many wickets as in 1903 at over twice the cost.
+However, for the two following seasons he defied his critics with tenacity and patience on generally very easy pitches: doing, in the continued absence of Field, a great deal of work on unhelpful pitches, he remained one of the best left-arm spinners in the business.
+This work, however, took its toll in 1907 when the wickets should have allowed him as good an average as 1903, but Hargreave suffered a strain and could no longer spin the ball.
+He averaged as high as 22 runs a wicket for little more than half as many victims as in 1903.
+Shoulder troubles kept Hargreave out of the team for the second half of 1908 and an appalling record of over 30 runs per wicket in the wet summer of 1909 showed Hargreave as completely past it.
+Warwickshire offered him a contract for 1910, but Hargreave could not accept the terms thereof.

 Always affected by ill-health for the rest of his life, Sam Hargreave died, largely unnoticed, on the first day of 1929.
 At the time of his death, Hargreave still was the third-highest wicket-taker for Warwickshire behind Field and Howell.
-Among slow bowlers, only Paine and Hollies have exceeded his tally.
+Among spin bowlers, only Paine and Hollies have exceeded his tally.